Richasy/Rodel.Agent/docs/en/chat-simple.md

 Rodel Agent supports individual operations on each message in the chat history.

-Move your cursor over the message to see the message toolbar, where you can `Copy` / `Edit` / `Delete`.
+Move the cursor over the message to see the message toolbar, where you can `copy` / `edit` / `delete`.

 <div style="max-width:240px">